CCRAN November 14

 What’s New in the Management of Metastatic Cancer?

-• The role of comprehensive genomic profiling and ctDNA in the application of cutting-edge therapies that can significantly improve the patient care trajectory will be highlighted
+• The role of comprehensive genomic profiling (CGP) and ctDNA in the application of cutting-edge therapies to significantly improve the patient care trajectory

 Moderator